nais/doc/docs/nais-application/application.md

     ```

 ## idporten
-Configures an ID-porten client for this application.
+Configures ID-porten authentication for this application.
 See [ID-porten](https://doc.nais.io/security/auth/idporten/) for more details.

 Type: `object`<br />
 Required: `false`<br />